mherchel/herchel.com/src/blog/variables/index.md

 ### Track mouse movement

-Next, we track the mouse movement via the `mousemove` event listener, and we calculate and then update the hue and lightness based on the mouse's X and Y position.
+Next, we track the mouse movement within the `handleMouseMove` method, where we calculate and then update the hue and lightness based on the mouse's X and Y position.

 ```js
 class Template extends React.Component {